Fidelisaboke/fault-tolerant-dml/README.md

 ## Project Overview

 This project simulates a fault-tolerant distributed machine learning system using redundant worker nodes and centralized coordination.
 The system is designed to ensure resilience by promoting standby workers upon failure and preserving model progress through checkpointing.
+A simple feedforward neural network has been trained using the MNIST dataset, to demonstrate the implemented redundant training architecture.

 ## Table of Contents

 * [Tools and Technologies](#tools-and-technologies)
 * [Installation and Setup](#installation-and-setup)
   * [Prerequisites](#prerequisites)
   * [Setup Instructions](#setup-instructions)
 * [Basic Usage](#basic-usage)